thephez/docs-core/docs/guide/dash-features-privatesend.md

 ## CoinJoin Processing

-This phase involves exchanging a sequence of messages with a <<glossary:masternode>> so it can construct a denominate transaction with inputs from the clients in its pool.
+This phase involves exchanging a sequence of messages with a [masternode](../resources/glossary.md#masternode) so it can construct a denominate transaction with inputs from the clients in its pool.

 *Data Flow*